MooRaa86/Inventory-Management-Desktop-App/README.md

 - **Products screen** shows an **Assigned** column (total quantity currently with holders)
 - **History ledger** — every assign / return / transfer recorded with actor, timestamp, quantity
 - **Safeguards** — cannot assign more than central stock holds, cannot return more than a holder has, holders with assignments can't be deleted (deactivate instead)
+- **Per-holder drill-down** — the Holders screen lists every product currently with a specific holder (qty, date, assigned by, notes)
+- **One-click export** — export a holder's products as CSV, XLSX, or PDF directly from the drill-down modal

 ### Reports & PDF Export